iuriabetco/use-svi/README.md

 # 3. Panorama creation

-Panorama creation involves combining multiple images taken at specific locations in Lisbon, using geographic coordinates, into a single panoramic picture.
-This process is automated through a script that employs the OpenCV library to align and merge the images, resulting in the final panorama.
+This step combines the four images captured at each sampling location into a single panoramic image.

 <p align="center"> <img src="png/image_4.png" alt="mosaic" width="600"> </p>

-<strong>Panorama storage:</strong> The generated panorama is saved to a specified folder with a sequential file name.
-The file path of the panorama is recorded in an Excel file, which also contains metadata such as latitude, longitude, image name, date, and panorama file name.

-To proceed with panorama creation, run the script:
+The process uses OpenCV to automatically align and merge the images.

+### Output

+- The generated panorama is saved in the `panoramas/` folder.
+- A metadata Excel file `panoramas_metadata.xlsx` is created in `outputs/`, containing:
+  - Latitude
+  - Longitude
+  - Image name
+  - Capture date (when available)
+  - Panorama file name

+Run this step with:

 ```
  python 3_PANORAMA.py
 ```

 ## Paper / Attribution / Citation